StorjOld/metatool/sphinx/core_module.rst

     :Note: File should not be larger than 128 MB.

 :file_role:
-    It's a string or integer of three numbers which define future behavior of the file on the server.
+    It's a string of three numbers which define future behavior of the file on the server.
     For example, ``'001'`` would be a free public file that can be downloaded in plaintext.
     Look more at the :ref:`file-roles`.